mnist91/origin/README.md

 except base R packages (`base`, `methods`, `stats`, `utils`, `graphics`, `datasets`).
 For the current list of loaded packages also check `search()`.
-Note that, in case of namespace conflicts, the order in the search list determines which namespace maskes which. `origin` uses the same rule as R that the latest loaded package maskes the other packages.
-Therefore, in case there is a potential namespace conflict in your code, the changes made by `origin` should yield the same result as before but beeing more explicit about it.
+Note that, in case of namespace conflicts, the order in the search list determines which namespace masks which. `origin` uses the same rule as R that the latest loaded package maskes the other packages.
+Therefore, in case there is a potential namespace conflict in your code, the changes made by `origin` should yield the same result as before but being more explicit about it.
 Since this can break code functionality, `origin` issues a warning and user input is required.